-Provide a Long Description which highlights the features of your app.
+Provide a Long Description that highlights the features of your app.
 Use this section to describe your App as a service, and your company as an organization.
-This is your opportunity to tell Zoom users why they should install this integration, what value does your app provide, and why your app is the right solution for them.
+This is your opportunity to tell Zoom users why they should add this integration, what value does your app provide, and why your app is the right solution for them.
 Ideal descriptions contain a concise, informative paragraph followed by a short list of main features.

 Long Descriptions can commonly cause an app submission to be denied if it lacks sufficient information about app functionality.
 Long Descriptions can be updated when a new version of the app is submitted.

-Images are required to show users what to expect when using the submitted app, including function and user-interfaces examples.
-Videos (up to 40MB) provide expected app usage and user-interface interaction.
+Images are required to show users what to expect when using the submitted app, including function and user interface examples.
+Videos (up to 40 megabytes) provide expected app usage and user interface interaction.

 If your app tracks user activity, you must provide examples of the activities that are tracked and the information that is collected from the activity.
 If your app provides a way for users to manage and control the permissions that have been granted, you must list out the steps that users can follow to do so.

-Description of Service and Usage Limitation: Include brief information on the services that your app provides to the users.
+Description of Service and Usage Limitation — Include brief information on the services that your app provides to the users.
 If any of the services are to be used only for personal needs and not commercial usage, include this information in the ToU.
 If there are specific practices that you want the users to avoid while using your app, clearly state them in the ToU.

-Description of Expected Procedures and Liability: If your app has certain maintenance windows during which the guaranteed uptime can deflect, include this information on the ToU.
+Description of Expected Procedures and Liability — If your app has certain maintenance windows during which the guaranteed uptime can deflect, include this information on the ToU.
 In cases of data and business loss of your app users, state who is liable to mitigate for the loss.